 Good day friends!
 We are starting a VITAMIN SERIES where we will talk about the benefits of various vitamins.
 We’ll also take a look at how they work together with other vitamins, minerals and nutrients– revealing that nature works better together!
-We will start the series off looking at Vitamin A: the benefits of it, foods that contain Vitamin A, and what other nutrients that work well with it.
+We will start the series off looking at Vitamin A Benefits, foods that contain Vitamin A, and what other nutrients that work well with it.
 Let’s get started…

 Benefits of Vitamin A

 Vitamin A is fat-soluble nutrient, meaning that it will store in your fat cells until the body needs it.
 There are two forms of Vitamin A found in food.
 Preformed vitamin A, retinol and retinyl esters, occurs exclusively in animal products, such as dairy, liver and fish, while pro-vitamin A carotenoids (beta-carotene) are abundant in plant foods like fruits, vegetables and oils.
 To use them, your body must convert both forms of vitamin A to retinal and retinoic acid, the active forms of the vitamin.
 The main benefits of vitamin A are: